README.md

 The var field

-Every skill accepts a single var — a universal input that each skill interprets in its own way:
+Every skill accepts a single var - a universal input each skill interprets its own way:

 Skill typeWhat var doesExample

-ProductivitySets the focus areavar: "shipping v2" → morning brief emphasizes v2
+ProductivitySets the focus areavar: "shipping v2" β†’ priority brief emphasizes v2

-If var is empty, each skill falls back to its default behavior (scan everything, auto-pick topics, etc.).
+Empty var = the skill's default behavior (scan everything, auto-pick topics).
 Set it from the dashboard or pass it when triggering manually.

-The default model for all skills is set in aeon.yml:
+The default model for all skills is set in aeon.yml (or from the dashboard header dropdown):

 skills: